 Pursuant to an option agreement dated September 10, 2019, as amended, the Company acquired an option to acquire a 100% interest in the La Plata silver-gold-copper property in southwest Colorado from two arms-length vendors.
-The La Plata property, which is approximately 26 km northwest of Durango, Colorado, covers approximately 33km2 in the historic high-grade La Plata mining district.
+The road accessible La Plata property, which is approximately 10 km northeast of the town of Mancos, Colorado, covers approximately 33 km2 in the historic high-grade La Plata mining district.

-In order to earn the 100% interest in the La Plata project, the Company has the following commitments:
+In order to earn the 100% interest in the La Plata property, the Company has the following commitments:

 - Issue 1,250,000 units to each of the two Shareholders of the optionor within 10 days of receipt of final Exchange approval of the Option Agreement.
 2,500,000 units were issued on September 26, 2019 with each warrant having an exercise price of \$0.24.
-The units were valued at \$582,368; - Issue 1,250,000 units to each of the two Shareholders of the optionor 30 days after a Plan of Operations Permit is issued for the property.
-On July 28, 2021 the agreement was amended to deem the date of issuance of the Plan of Operation for these units to be July 15, 2021 with 2,500,000 units issued on July 29, 2021 with each warrant having an exercise price of \$0.62.
-The units were valued at \$1,312,956; - Issue 1,250,000 units to each of the two Shareholders of the optionor on or before the first anniversary that the Plan of Operations Permit is actually issued for this property; - Issue 1,250,000 units to each of the two Shareholders of the optionor on or before the second anniversary that the Plan of Operations Permit is actually issued for this property; and - Pay US\$250,000 to each of the two Shareholders of the optionor on or before the third anniversary that the Plan of Operations Permit is actually issued for this Property and 90 days after the completion of a preliminary economic assessment on the property trading price of the Company's common shares on the TSX-V on the business day immediately preceding the date of issuance.
+The units were valued at \$582,368; - Issue 1,250,000 units to each of the two Shareholders of the optionor 30 days after a plan of operations permit is issued for the property.
+On July 28, 2021 the agreement was amended to deem the date of issuance of the plan of operations permit for these units to be July 15, 2021 with 2,500,000 units issued on July 29, 2021 with each warrant having an exercise price of \$0.62.
+The units were valued at \$1,312,956; - Issue 1,250,000 units to each of the two Shareholders of the optionor on or before the first anniversary that the plan of operations permit is actually issued for this property; - Issue 1,250,000 units to each of the two Shareholders of the optionor on or before the second anniversary that the plan of operations permit is actually issued for this property; and - Pay US\$250,000 to each of the two Shareholders of the optionor on or before the third anniversary that the plan of operations permit is actually issued for this Property and 90 days after the completion of a preliminary economic assessment on the property.

-Upon issuance, each of the units will comprise one common share and one-half of a share purchase warrant, with each full warrant exercisable into one common share of the Company for a period of 36 months from issuance at an exercise price equal to 120% of the 20-day volume weighted average
+Upon issuance, each of the units will comprise one common share and one-half of a share purchase warrant, with each full warrant exercisable into one common share of the Company for a period of 36 months from issuance at an exercise price equal to 120% of the 20-day volume weighted average trading price of the Company's common shares on the TSX-V on the business day immediately preceding the date of issuance.